LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

 .. tip::

-   Use your mistakes as learning opportunities. *Do your homework*.
+   Use your mistakes as learning opportunities.

 Effort = Outcome
 -----------------